juliordzcer/crazyflie_ros/README.md

 ### Crazyflie_controller

-This package contains a simple PID controller for hovering or waypoint navigation.
+This package contains the position controller for trajectory tracking.
-It can be used with external motion capture systems.

 ### Crazyflie_demo

-This package contains a rich set of examples to get quickly started with the Crazyflie.
+This package contains a set of examples to quickly get started with Crazyflie.

-For teleoperation using a joystick, use:
+To follow a trajectory using a crazyflie:
 ```
-roslaunch crazyflie_demo teleop_xbox360.launch uri:=radio://0/100/2M
+roslaunch crazyflie_demo Run_trajectory.launch uri:=radius://0/100/2M
 ```
-where the uri specifies the uri of your Crazyflie.
-You can find valid uris using the scan command in the crazyflie_tools package.
+where uri specifies the uri of your Crazyflie.

-For hovering at (0,0,1) using VRPN, use:
+To start the path of two agents:
 ```
-roslaunch crazyflie_demo hover_vrpn.launch
+roslaunch crazyflie_demo Multiagents.launch
 ```
-You can modify the crazyflie uri parameters as well as the VRPN parameters in the launch hover_vrpn.launch file. located in the folder crazyflie_demo/launch
+You can modify the crazyflie uri parameters as well as the VRPN parameters in the Multiagent.launch launch file. located in the crazyflie_demo/launch folder

-For multiple Crazyflies make sure that all Crazyflies have a different address.
+For multiple Crazyflies, make sure all Crazyflies have a different address.
-Crazyflies which share a dongle should use the same channel and datarate for best performance.
+Crazyflies sharing a dongle should use the same channel and data rate for the best performance.
-The performance degrades with the number of Crazyflies per dongle due to bandwidth limitations, however it was tested successfully to use 3 CFs per Crazyradio.
+Performance degrades with number of Crazyflies per dongle due to bandwidth limitations, however successfully tested to use 3 CF per Crazyradio.

-Please check the launch files in the crazyflie_demo package for other examples, including simple waypoint navigation.

 ### Vrpn_client_ros
 This package contains the code for the external motion capture system, which has been modified to change the frames sent by the Optitrack system.
 To know the position of a rigid body execute the following command